qbic-pipelines/rnadeseq/README.md

 <!-- TODO qbicsoftware: Add a brief overview of what the pipeline does and how it works -->

 ## Credits
-qbicsoftware/rnadeseq was originally written by QBiC.
+qbicsoftware/rnadeseq was originally written by Gisela Gabernet (@ggabernet) and Silvia Morini (@silviamorins), at QBiC.